phphe/he-tree/packages/docs-site/docs/en/v2/guide.md

 ### Placeholder

+It is the drop area when drag.
 It will use a light blue box to mark droppable position when drag.
 Use slot `placeholder` to customize it, such as add tips.

 When drag leave tree, placeholder will be removed.
 Use prop [keepPlaceholder](api.md#keepPlaceholder) to keep placeholder even leave tree.

+It has css class name `drag-placeholder`.
+You can use the name to customize its style.

 ### Runtime info when drag